 There are 10 different coffees in the Keurig K Cups range including 3 Starbucks coffees, a Green Mountain French Vanilla, and an excellent Barista Prima decaf.
 There are also 3 different Twinings tea K Cups, and a hot chocolate option.

-In the Flavia drinks range, you get even more choice, with 17 coffees including Segafredo, Alterra coffee and Taylors, 10 black, herbal and fruit teas from the Bright tea company and Yorkshire tea, as well as a delicious Galaxy hot chocolate and the option to make lattes and mochas using the Mars Fabulous Froth freshpacks.
+In the Flavia drinks range, you get even more choice, with 17 coffees including Segafredo, Alterra coffee and Taylors, 10 black, herbal,fruit, & infusion teas from the Bright tea company and Yorkshire tea, as well as a delicious Galaxy hot chocolate and the option to make lattes and mochas using the Mars Fabulous Froth freshpacks.

 Verdict - Tea’s too important to ignore - in my opinion, the lack of any tea or chocolate options in Nespresso pods is one of the areas that highlights that this is essentially a domestic system that has been adapted for the workplace, as opposed to a coffee machine designed for the office, like the Keurig and Flavia machines.
 I always caution buyers to think twice about putting in a ‘hot drinks machine’ that still sees 40% of staff and visitors waiting for the kettle to boil, and leaving their tea-bags on the side of the sink.